SakshithVarambally/Samsung_PD_Training/README.md

 ![dff_const1_synthesis](https://github.com/SakshithVarambally/Samsung_PD_Training/assets/142480548/ac672e3f-b3a8-45e0-ba37-974abde252b5)

+We can see that 1 flop is enough to realize the design.

 Example 2

-Here flop wont be enabled as the output is always high.

 ![dff_const2_v](https://github.com/SakshithVarambally/Samsung_PD_Training/assets/142480548/fa2af418-a916-4aa7-ad67-c4d463ad16eb)

 Simulation

 ![dff_const2](https://github.com/SakshithVarambally/Samsung_PD_Training/assets/142480548/9b72a06b-51e3-4e34-a9ed-d03b6f506001)

 Synthesis

 ![dff_const2_synthesis](https://github.com/SakshithVarambally/Samsung_PD_Training/assets/142480548/6179c411-6d9c-4d1b-95ed-74636d7cb9a8)

+It's noticeable that the output consistently remains at '1' regardless of changes in the reset or clock signals.
+Based on this waveform, it seems that utilizing a buffer cell with its input tied to a logic '1' is sufficient to accurately represent and achieve the desired behavior of the design.
+Hence flop wont be enabled as the output is always high.

 Example 3